Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 Bash-Prompt:sl$ cd grpc/cpp/src/tutorial/rshuttle

-From here you need to run the create_giso.sh script into to create a giso image
+From here you need to run the create_giso.sh script into to create a giso image.
+Each argument requires full path.
 Example:

-Bash-Prompt:sl$ ./create_giso.sh -p /nobackup/habassi/rpmtest/ -b servicelayermain -v 1.0.0 -n servicelayermain -x 1 -i /auto/prod_weekly_archive2/bin/24.2.1.21I.DT_IMAGE/8000/8000-x64-24.2.1.21I.iso -s /auto/prod_weekly_archive2/bin/24.2.1.21I.DT_IMAGE/8000/optional-rpms/sandbox/
+Bash-Prompt:sl$ ./create_giso.sh -p /nobackup/habassi/rpmtest/ -b /nobackup/habassi/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/servicelayermain -v 1.0.0 -n servicelayermain -x 1 -i /auto/prod_weekly_archive2/bin/24.2.1.21I.DT_IMAGE/8000/8000-x64-24.2.1.21I.iso -s /auto/prod_weekly_archive2/bin/24.2.1.21I.DT_IMAGE/8000/optional-rpms/sandbox/

 This will create a folder output_gisobuild/giso which contains the giso image.
 You need to get it onto your server and store it under /misc/disk1:

 Example:
 EX: scp -P PORT_NUMBER 8000-golden-x86_64-24.2.1.21I-sandbox.iso USERNAME@IP_ADDRESS:/misc/disk1/

 You now need to log-on to the server.
-You need to enable sandbox and a local-connection.
-Once there you will need to perform install replace, commit, and a reload. replace usually takes a couple of minutes to finish, commit takes about a minute and reload takes a bit longer.
-Wait for each to finish before doing the next.
-To check of their status, use 'show install log' command
+Once there you will need to perform install replace.
+Replace usually takes a couple of minutes to finish.
+To check of the status, use 'show install log' command.
+Then Sandbox and a local-connection needs to be enabled.
+Before committing, test if sandbox is ready.
+You can do this with 'bash sandbox'.
+Then you need to install commit.
+Commit takes about a minute.
+Use 'show install log' to see when the commit is done.
+After that a reload needs to be performed.

 Example:

+    !
+Replacing with your giso image
+    install replace /misc/disk1/8000-golden-x86_64-24.2.1.21I-sandbox.iso

     !
 Configure Sandbox
     configure